dionyziz/wave-experiment/README.md

 The core of the program lies at the function `animate` and `integrate`.
 The `animate` function is the main loop of the simulation.
 It requests a rendering of the current graphical scene from three.js and subsequently calls `integrate` as many times as required to perform the physical simulation. `integrate` is responsible for the physical aspect of the calculations.
 It goes through all the vertices of the sea and evaluates their new locations based on certain physical formulae.

 Our simulation is all performed at the CPU level.
 We are able to afford this, as our simulation algorithms are linear with respect to the number of vertices in question.
-If you want to run this simulation at higher speeds (a larger C2 constant) or resolution (a larger N), we encourage you to fork this project and migrate this simulation from the CPU to the GPU level using shaders for computation.
+If you want to run this simulation at higher speeds (a larger `C2` constant) or resolution (a larger `N`), we encourage you to fork this project and migrate this simulation from the CPU to the GPU level using shaders for computation.

 ## The math behind it
 ### Modelling
 At the beginning, the plane is instantiated as a flat plane parallel to the xz plane.
 Subsequently, only the y coordinate of each vertex is modified for the simulation.
 This is a small offset approximation, which ignores conservation of mass and other effects that water often exhibits such as [hydraulic jumps](http://en.wikipedia.org/wiki/Hydraulic_jump).
 The water molecules can only move up and down - not horizontally.
 This is unrealistic physically, but works reasonably well for visually appealing results.

 Therefore, our waves are modelled using a function `y = u(x, z, t)` which gives the height of each water molecule on the water surface with respect to its spatial location, given by `x` and `z`, and time `t`.
 All `x`, `z`, and `t` variables are also [discretized](https://en.wikipedia.org/wiki/Discretization) to be able to perform the required calculations for our model.
 This discretization splits up each spacial dimension into `N + 1` discrete points, while time is discretized into moments that are close to 16 milliseconds apart.
 The distance between two consecutive moments in time is denoted `dt` and may become smaller or larger depending on anomalies on the hosting platform (for example, a user switching tabs or using a CPU-intensive program in parallel).
-The limits of our variables are as follows:
+The bounds of our variables are as follows:

     t ≥ 0
     -W / 2 ≤ x ≤ W / 2